The temptation to wear lightweight, inappropriate and unsafe clothing increases with the temperature.

 But features like removable, waterproof membranes, thermal liners, and mesh, air-intake inserts can make one pair of trousers work for everything that summer riding has to throw at us.

-The stretch panels added to your armoured trousers are about more than simply comfort.
+The stretch panels added to your armoured trousers are more than simply comfort.
 For the armour and padding to work correctly, they need to stay in place in the event of an accident.
 The inner mesh and stretch panels are designed to cinch in at key points on your frame to ensure the pads and abrasion panels do their job correctly.